 Includes, but is not limited to:

-- Failure to comply with a summons of the Student Conduct Process.
+- Failure to comply with the Student Conduct Process.

 - Falsification, distortion, or misrepresentation of information.